CSYE-6225-Cloud-Course-Fall-2023/web-app/README.md

 Hi
 hello

-# to enter into debian
+# to enter into debian  test
 ssh -i "C:\Users\Yuvaraj\.ssh\digitalocean" root@161.35.98.11

 # create a path to insert the file